The Lauder Institute Students

 Closely Connected

 Lauder students engage in clubs and organizations across Wharton, Penn Carey Law, and the School and Arts & Sciences.
 In fact, many of them lead clubs and initiatives across schools.
 Within Lauder, they form a close-knit community.
-The size of the program, which enrolls around 70 MBA/MA students per class, is designed to create a sense of companionship among classmates who become part of a lifelong network.
+The size of the program, which enrolls approx. 75 MBA/MA students per class, is designed to create a sense of companionship among classmates who become part of a lifelong network.

 Meet the Lauder Classes